Aalto-Electric-Drives/motulator/docs/_sources/autoapi/motulator/model/im/_drive/index.rst

    Induction machine drive equipped with a diode bridge.

-   This model extends the DriveWithDiodeBridge class with a model for a three-phase diode bridge fed from stiff supply voltages.
+   This model extends the Drive class with a model for a three-phase diode bridge fed from stiff supply voltages.
 The DC bus is modeled as an inductor and a capacitor.

    :param machine: Induction machine model.
    :type machine: InductionMachine | InductionMachineSaturated